Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Do Gradient-based Explanations Help to Understand Adversarial Robustness?

 \section{Do Gradient-based Explanations Help to Understand Adversarial Robustness?}

 In this work, we investigate whether gradient-based attribution methods used to explain classifiers' decisions provide useful information about the robustness of Android malware detectors against sparse attacks.
 Our intuition is that the classifiers whose attributions are usually evenly-distributed rely upon a broad set of features instead of overemphasizing only a few of them.
 Therefore, they are more robust against sparse attacks, where the attacker can change only a few features, having a negligible impact on the classifier decision function.
-To verify our intuition, we present an empirical analysis whose procedure is illustrated in Figure~\ref{fig:evenness-arch} and described below.
-Firstly, we perform a security evaluation on the tested classifier, obtaining a compact measure we call~\emph{Adversarial Robustness} (see Section~\ref{sect:adv-robustness}), representing its robustness to the adversarial attacks along with an increasing number of added features $\epsilon$.
-Then, we compute the attributions for each benign and manipulated malware sample $\vct x$ using a chosen gradient-based explanation technique (see Section~\ref{subsect:expltech}) obtaining the relevance vectors $\vct r$.
-For each of those, we propose to look for a compact metric that encapsulates the degree of~\emph{Evenness} of the attributions (see Section~\ref{subsect:evenness-metrics}).
-Finally, comparing this value with the adversarial robustness, we asses the connections between attributions' evenness and the robustness to adversarial evasion attacks.
-In Section~\ref{sect:exp}, we present the results of our analysis on the popular learning-based detector for Android \Drebin, providing the empirical evidence of our intuition.
+To verify our intuition, we present an empirical analysis whose procedure is illustrated in Fig.~\ref{fig:evenness-arch} and described below.
+Firstly, we perform a security evaluation on the tested classifier, obtaining a compact measure we call~\emph{Adversarial Robustness Metric} (see Sect.~\ref{sect:adv-robustness}), representing its robustness to the adversarial attacks along with an increasing number of added features $\epsilon$.
+Then, we compute the attributions for each benign and manipulated malware sample $\vct x$ using a chosen gradient-based explanation technique (see Sect.~\ref{subsect:expltech}) obtaining the relevance vectors $\vct r$.
+For each of those, we propose to look for a compact metric that encapsulates the degree of~\emph{Evenness} of the attributions (see Sect.~\ref{subsect:evenness-metrics}).
+Finally, comparing this value with the adversarial robustness metric, we asses the connections between attributions' evenness and the robustness to adversarial evasion attacks.
+In Sect.~\ref{sect:exp}, we present the results of our analysis on five different learning algorithms trained on the feature space extracted by \Drebin, providing the empirical evidence of our intuition.